tedneward/Worldspine-DnD5e/Classes/Barbarian/Berserker.md

 ```
 def level10(npc):
-    npc.defer(lambda npc: npc.actions.append(f"***Intimidating Presence.*** Choose one creature that you can see within 30 feet of you.
-If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.CHAbonus()}) or be frightened of you until the end of your next turn.
+    npc.append(BonusAction("Intimidating Presence", "Choose one creature that you can see within 30 feet of you.
+If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC {8 + self.npc.proficiencybonus() + self.npc.CHAbonus()}) or be frightened of you until the end of your next turn.
 On subsequent turns, you can use your action to extend the duration of this effect on the frightened creature until the end of your next turn.
 This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.
-If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.") )
+If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours."))
 ```

 ## Retaliation